Ludof63/MTSK-analysis/README.md

      ),
      stats AS (
          SELECT AVG(price) AS avg_price, STDDEV(price) AS std_dev_price FROM open_curr_price
-     ) -----------
+     )
-     -- Average Price Now
      SELECT avg_price from stats;
      ```

-If you want to continue with a more in depth exploration of the dataset you take a look at the [analysis](https://ludof63.github.io/MTSK-analysis/analysis/).
+You can continue to explore on your own or play around with the dashboard by following the [analysis blog](https://ludof63.github.io/MTSK-analysis/).